 About Dr. Meagan

-Dr. Meagan earned her Doctorate of Social Work from the University of Pennsylvania in 2016 and her Masters of Social Services from Bryn Mawr College in 2009.
-She is an Assistant Professor at West Chester University in their Masters of Social Work program.
+As the owner and founder of Storiez, I authored 10 books and trained over 8,000 clinicians, community leaders, and trauma survivors across 22 training programs.
+I earned my Doctorate of Social Work from the University of Pennsylvania in 2016 and my Masters of Social Services from Bryn Mawr College in 2009.
+Currently, I am an Assistant Professor at West Chester University in their Masters of Social Work program.

 For several years, I have provided support to systems working to make their organizations more trauma-informed.
 These systems have included:

 - The City of Philadelphia’s Office of Homeless Services